Coffee Watch Publications and Joint Letters

 Checking EUDR Non-Compliance in Brazil's Rondônia Region

-This coffee risk profile of Brazil’s coffee production state Rondônia is part of a series of reports on key commodities’ producing, trading, and buyer regions and companies that will serve as input for AidEnvironment’s Compliance Checker, an interactive case studies’ Dashboard.
-This sustainability risk profile of Amazon state Rondônia, Brazil’s 5th largest coffee producing state and 2nd largest producer of robusta coffee, analyses potential noncompliance case studies in the scope of the EU regulation on deforestation-free products (EUDR).
+This coffee risk profile of Brazil’s coffee production state Rondônia is part of a series of reports for AidEnvironment’s Compliance Checker.
+This sustainability risk profile of Amazon state Rondônia analyses potential noncompliance case studies in the scope of the EUDR.

 The World's Best Coffee?